r4ppz/research-repo-docs/docs/research_repo_spec.md

 - Teachers see archived papers metadata but can only download files if they have an ACCEPTED request for non-archived papers.

 - Students see only non-archived papers; download restricted by request status and archive state.
-- Teachers can request non-archived papers only (same validation rules as students: paper must exist, not be archived, and unique request per user/paper).
+- Teachers can request non-archived papers only (same validation rules as students: paper must exist, not be archived, with only one active request per paper).
 Teachers can view archived paper metadata but cannot request archived papers.
+- Students and teachers can delete their own REJECTED requests to submit new ones.

 ---